Kusadasi is famous with its international port and for

 "I've just come back from Kusadasi and after much searching and asking locals found the Tattoo bar!
 We arrived at 10pm to find the place dead!
 So went across the road to Shirleys Karaoke bar where we were made to feel very welcome and spent the next four hours singing!
 There were a few gay people in there and ended up making quite a few friends.
 Went back to the Tattoo bar at about 2am to find it heaving!
 Standing room only!
 Anyway had a great night.
 So if anybody wants to find it, then if you start by Bars Street and walk down the hill on your left you will see the the big stone arch.
 Go under that then turn right down another street and keep walking past the Limon bar.
 Then take the next left and keep going to the x roads where you will see Shirleys bar on the left corner.
 Turn left so Shirleys is on your right.
 Tattoo is just almost opposite on the left with big wooden doors and a neon sign above.
 It's easily missed."
 (08-05-2005)

-This place is reported by a local gay men as a gay-friendly venue in January 2011, and highly recommended with its "cosmopolite atmosphere and very friendly owners".
-It is also claimed that gay men visit this place even more than Tatoo bar sometimes.
-To reach Bahar Sokak (street), you should walk into Barbaros Bulvari (avenue) from the coast, and turn into the second street on your left.
+Fistik (peanut) Bar was first recommended in January 2011 by a Turkish visitor of our website as a very gay-friendly venue with a "cosmopolite atmosphere and very friendly owners", whom also claimed that gay men visit this place even more than Club Tattoo sometimes.
+Indeed there is a gay-friendly notice on their Offical Website.
+In order to come Bahar Sokak (street), you should walk into Barbaros Bulvari (avenue) from the coast, and turn into the second street on your left.
 Well-known Caravanserai (Kervansaray) building is located at the very beginning of the Barbaros boulevard, near the Kusadasi Limani (harbour)

 Other Popular None-Gay Bars and Night Clubs: